nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "The Sunday School boys you was dancin' with?"

 "No!
 The girls I came with.
-I asked them about the prizes and nobody knew anything about 'em.
+I asked them about the prizes and nobody knew anything about &rsquo;em.
 But I wasn't sure and I didn't want to offend him if he was telling the truth.
 So instead of asking him right out, I said, 'I thought you told me there were going to be prizes,' just as if I'd already found out there wasn't.
 And all he did was to grin with all those brass teeth of his.
 That made me mad, and I told him what I thought of anybody that would do anything like that---and------"

 "Yea?"